essic/prez-benchmartdotnet/PITCHME.md

 ### Why do we Microbenchmark ?

 +++
-A code section has been identified as problematic in your application, so microbenchmark will help you test your improvement(s)
+A code section has been identified as problematic in your application

 +++
-You suspect that somewhere in the code, some part is significantly more time consuming than other
+You suspect that some code is significantly more time consuming than the rest

 +++
-Performance is an issue (or feature) and you need to make sure of the effect of a specific piece of code / component at runtime
+Performance is an issue or feature so  you need to make sure of the effect of a specific piece of code / component at runtime

-+++
-Failure to calculate correct metrics

 ---

 ### Benchmarking is hard ...
-It deals with it !

-Many parameters to account for => really easy to make mistakes  ...
+Many parameters to account, like (but not limited)...

 +++
-failure to isolate properly what needs benchmarking
+Intermediate to expert level on the runtime needed to make sure you measure the right thing.

 +++
-failure to make sufficient run so that the benchmark is effecient and pertinent
+Failure to isolate properly what needs benchmarking results in useless metrics

 +++
-failure / mistake of not including warm up phase, when necessary,  before measuring performance
+Failure to make sufficient run of what needs benchmarking, makes metrics inacurate

 +++
-failure to build / run the project with accurate parameters (Platform, Virutal machine selection, Choosing JIT ...)
+Even if you get all that right, reporting is what comes next !

 ---

-### What does it do ?
+### So What does BenchmarkingDotNet do ??

+It deals with all this complexity, gives you ways of customize all that if needed, let's you focus on your code !

++++
 - You set up your code in methods with the correct anotation |
 - You might configure your project with necessary targets, if you run a multi-target benchmark |
 - BenchmarkDotNet create isolate project per anotation |

 +++
-### What does it do ?
+### How does it do ?
 - Does several launches of projects |
 - Runs benchmarking operations (including warmup) |
 - Creates reporting for you, calculate statistical data |